Actively Recruiting

 - More than 2 treatment sites

-- Spinal instability neoplastic score (SINS) 13 or higher (unstable spine)
+- Spinal instability neoplastic score (SINS) of 13 or higher indicating an unstable spine

 AI-Screening